Norway: Global displacement reaches an all-time high as the Syrian war enters its 10th year

 The UNHCR report that 80 million people are currently displaced, the number includes refugees, asylum seekers, and internally displaced people.
 34 million are children and 86% live in developing countries.

 – Almost every year, we hit a new record number.
-This is due to the acute international instability and to the mere fact that the global population is growing.
 Yet the point is not whether refugees are proportionally more many than after World War II.
 The point is that every flight is a tragedy, every lack of assistance a failure, every collective displacement a humanitarian disaster, says Mazzola.

 The situation for refugees on the island of Lesvos has been described by PROTECT researchers Evgenia Iliadou and Theofanis Exadaktylos as a graveyard of human rights.

 South Africa: How should governments deal with migration and Covid-19?